Basics

 What is the difference between applied research and basic research?

-Any approach that is called basic research delves into the foundational principles and theories of science.
+Any approach that is called basic research looks into the foundational principles and theories of science.
 It is driven by a researcher's curiosity and the aspiration to expand the frontiers of understanding.
 The primary goal isn't to solve an immediate problem but to garner knowledge for the sake of understanding.

 On the other hand, applied research focuses on analysis intended to solve practical problems.
 Conducting applied research means seeking solutions to specific, tangible challenges that society or industries face.
 Using the principles derived from basic research, applied research aims to bring about real-world impact and deliver pragmatic solutions.